commbasedsedev

 The Impact Center for Learning reflects our commitment to continuous learning and organizational excellence.
 By investing in our workforce, CBS remains a strong, supportive, and innovative organization—one where every employee has the opportunity to grow, advance, and make meaningful impact.

-Grand Opening This Spring
+Grand Opening Coming Soon!

 While a specific opening date has not yet been announced, Community Based Services is working diligently to complete the final elements of the renovation and prepare for a grand opening celebration this spring.
 The event will feature tours of the newly transformed facility, demonstrations of the Multi-Step Approach in action, and opportunities to meet the ICL training team and community employer partners.